keboola/connection-docs/components/data-apps/index.md

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication.png)

-1. **Basic Authorization**: This method allows you to authenticate a user using a password genereted by keboola.
+1. **Basic Authorization**: This method allows you to authenticate a user using a password generated by Keboola.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication-basic-proxy.png)

-2. **OIDC (OpenID Connect) Authorization**: This enables users to log into your app using your Single Sign-On (SSO) providers providers.
+2. **OIDC (OpenID Connect) Authorization**: This enables users to log into your app using your Single Sign-On (SSO) providers.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication-oidc.png)